s-w-duncan/Bio-Diversity-Dashboard/README.md

-# Interactive-Visualizations-Challenge
+# Bio Diversity Dashboard

-Incorporating Plotly with Bootstrap HTML
+Incorporating Plotly with Bootstrap HTML in order to create a dashboard analyzing medical data.